 • James H. Parke Memorial Scholarship – encourage youth volunteers (junior members or not) to pursue this scholarship with local VA personnel

 Illinois Scholarships include: applications will be in the October mailing and available from the Unit President

 • Illinois Scholarship for Junior Members – for Junior members who shall be/shall have been Junior members for the past 3 years and currently holds a 2019 membership card

 • Ada Mucklestone Memorial Scholarship – for students graduating from high school. *

 • Mildred R. Knoles Scholarship –for students continuing their college education, sophomore through senior year.
 We also award this scholarship for those doing graduate work. *

-Students who have received an Education Scholarship in the past may again apply for the Mildred R. Knoles scholarship for their Sophomore, Junior and Senior years in college or graduate work.
+Students who have received an Education Scholarship in the past may again apply for the Mildred R. Knoles scholarship for their Sophomore, Junior and Senior years in college and graduate work.
 This application should not be given to high school counselors!

 • Illinois scholarships remain at $1,000 each, and we will award as many scholarships as “funds permit.”